AustralianBioCommons/Nextflow_DSL2_template/README.md

 ## Using this repository

-This repository contains a workflow with two processes, one that follows on from the other.
+This repository contains an example workflow with two processes, one that follows on from the other.
 The example processes contain a small bash command each that play around with the text in `samples.txt` (provided).
 It is currently only designed for small workflows that are designed to be run locally.

 As is standard for all nextflow pipelines, when the template is run using `nextflow run main.nf` from within the `Nextflow_DSL2_template` repository, some details will be printed to the screen, and a number of directories will be created in the `Nextflow_DSL2_template` repository.
 This includes:
 * A `work/` directory